Arniel Ferrera LEGENDS OF THE HAMMER

 “Of course, aminin na natin sa hindi, nandyan si Caleb.
 Mas happy ako na makuha ni Caleb (ang gold) kesa sa ibang bansa pa,” said Ferrera, who settled for the silver medal in his pet event during the Myanmar edition of the sportsfest two years ago.

-He came out of retirement in 2017 at the Malaysia SEA Games and was able to capture a Bronze at the age of 36.
+He came out of retirement in 2017 at the Malaysia SEA Games and captured a Bronze at 36.
 And won the national open again in 2019 after the shock retirement of Caleb Stuart.
 With a throw of 57.26m.
 Relegated to 6th place in Hammer at the 2019 SEA Games.

-He also did several coaching clinics around the Philippines as a member of Run for Change and Throwers Circle.
+He also did several coaching clinics around the Philippines as a Run for Change and Throwers Circle.

 Arneil Ferrera served for a brief time also as President of the national training pool of athletics.
 And also participated in Masters Athletics.